Continuing on my pH and hydroxy acid kick, today’s Fact-check is on the influence of pH and alpha and beta hydroxy acids.

-AHAs and BHAs are acids, which means H+ ions (the things that make acids acidic) can come off them.
-For glycolic acid, this looks like:
+AHAs and BHAs are acids, which means they can donate H+ ions, the things that make acids acidic.
+For glycolic acid, it looks like this:

-(Even water (H2O) falls apart to a tiny extent to give H+ – hence why the pH of water is at a medium pH 7.)
+(Side note: Even water (H2O) falls apart to a tiny extent to donate H+ in water – hence why the pH of water is at a medium pH 7.)

-The pKas of various AHAs and BHAs are:1
+The pKa values of some AHAs and BHAs are:1

-So if you have a tube of 8% glycolic acid at pH 3.83, for example, you have a tube that has 4% glycolic acid as a free acid, and 4% as the charged, dissociated H+ and glycolate.
+So if you have a tube of 8% glycolic acid at pH 3.83, for example, you have a tube that has 4% glycolic acid as a free acid, and 4% as the charged, dissociated H+ and glycolate ions.